 - Improve customer loyalty redemption experience: Bots can help the loyalty members to select personalized redemptions.
 This will undoubtedly deepen their already devoted connections with the brand.

-- Opportunities for system Integration: Bots will offer brands and marketers unparalleled opportunities for services integration and thus enhancing the overall customer experience.
-For example, Uber appearing embedded inside an airline app so that travelers can request transport to/fro the airport.
+- Opportunities for System Integration: Bots will offer brands and marketers unparalleled opportunities for services integration and thus enhancing the overall customer experience.
+For example, Uber appearing embedded inside an airline app so that travelers can request transport to/from the airport.
 Imagine ordering food directly from a social or a gaming app, you can instantly chat with a bot and order away.